mor1/acp_readings_api/README.md

 #### API References
 `/api/historicaldata?date=&source=&sensor=&feature=` - Returns all the data for the given parameters.\
-`/api/latestdata?source=&sensor=&feature=` - Returns the latest data for the given sensor and feature.\
+`/api/latestdata?source=&sensor=&feature=` - Returns the latest data for the given sensor and feature.
+If feature is not specified then returns the complete set of feature data.\